 The Venus Cafe is all about two things: Bar pizza and cheap beer.
 Sure, it has a few other items on the menu (including a decent Greek salad that sometimes disturbingly comes in a plastic container even if you are dining in), but diners mainly come here to grab some bar pie and a few cold drafts (or bottles).
 The Venus serves up your quintessential South Shore bar pizza, with a slightly pliable cracker-like crust, a rich tomato sauce with herbs and spices, and a greasy and golden brown cheese topping that extends to the edge of the crust.
-Options for toppings here are almost staggering, ranging from such stalwarts as pepperoni pizza (with very large discs of pepperoni) and meatball pizza to unusual toppings including mozzarella sticks, baked beans, and French fries to truly weird choices such as a surprisingly delicious apple cinnamon pizza and a sweet-tasting Oreo cookie pizza.
+Options for toppings here are almost staggering, ranging from such stalwarts as pepperoni pizza (with very large discs of pepperoni) and meatball pizza to good mixes such as bacon and feta (a salt lover's dream) to unusual toppings including mozzarella sticks, baked beans, and French fries to truly weird choices such as a surprisingly delicious apple cinnamon pizza and a sweet-tasting Oreo cookie pizza.
 Prices for pies are very reasonable, as would be expected from a roadside joint like this, and as previously mentioned, beers are certainly inexpensive, though don't expect to get a session ale or a high-end Belgian beer; Bud and Miller seem to be the name of the game at the Venus.

 There are some great places for bar pizza south of Boston, but aside from perhaps the Lynwood, which can be very tough to find if you don't know the area, the Venus Cafe stands out for being literally a hidden gem in a relatively unknown area, far away from Routes 3, 128, and 24.
 Having said that, is it worth the ride from Boston?
 Well, it depends on what style of pizza you like--and whether you are a fan of dive bars and townie joints.
 If you like eating bar pie in an atmosphere that is not unlike an Elks Lodge, make sure you don't miss this one.